kulics/koral/book-en/document.md

 E.g:
 ```
 a : Int
-b = a      ` error, no assignment to a `
+b := a      // error, no assignment to a
 ```

 ## Declaration and Use

 If you have to use a null type in some cases, you can use a nullable type.
-Just add `?` after any type, which is a nullable type.
+Just add `?` before not nullable type, which is a nullable type.

 E.g:
 ```
-a : Int?
+a : ?Int
-b = a      ` b Assigned to an empty Int `
+b := a      // b Assigned to an empty Int
 ```

 ## Nil